orey/papers/docs/research/about-ml.md

-# Reflections on artificial neural networks and machine learning
+# About artificial neural networks and machine learning

 ![Photo of a toy robot from the 50s](../images/robot.jpg)